Ephigenia/mite-cli/README.md

 - Delete, lock, unlock single time entries
 - Edit the currently running entries text for fast updating the work log
 - Show, filter, group time entries to show reports for last month, current week etc.
-- List, sort, filter and update user accounts, customers, projects & services using variable columns and cli-tables, csv or tsv data
 - Delete single entries by id
+- List, sort, filter, update & delete user accounts, customers, projects & services using variable columns and cli-tables, csv or tsv data
-- Highlight JIRA identifiers and github numeral hashtags in time entry’s notes
+- Highlight JIRA identifiers and github numeral hashtags in time entry’s notes (can be customized)
 - optional installable auto-completions for most of the sub-commands, options and option values

 Other ideas & planned features can be found in the [wiki](./wiki).
 If something doesn’t work please [create a new issue](https://github.com/Ephigenia/mite-cli/issues).